 Cloud-Side Operational Costs

-Sending out OTA updates in response to DevAlert notification can somewhat more costly, at least for large device fleets, but this must be compared to the alternative cost of letting a serious bug remain unfixed – damaged customer experience, reduced product sales, or even accidents and legal action.
-In case of minor issues, it may be sufficient to include the bug fix in the next planned update.
+Sending out OTA updates after improving the software can be somewhat more costly, at least for large device fleets.
+According to this AWS example, an OTA update of 600 000 devices would cost $1,275.
+But this isn’t much compared to the alternative cost of letting bugs and other issues remain unfixed – damaged customer experience, reduced product sales, or even accidents and legal action.
+And you may reduce the OTA update costs by collecting less critical patches in planned periodic updates.

 Does this sound interesting?
 Please contact us at DevAlert@percepio.com to learn more and get started.